Overview of the Training Program

 Why toggle?

 Good problem-solving demands both: use control to confirm and refine, then switch to creative to break out of dead ends and innovate.
 The Trident G drills explicitly train you to move fluidly between these modes.
+When a strategy isn't working, let go, and switch strategies.

-4. From Fluid Reasoning to Crystallised Mastery (Gf → Gc)
+From Fluid Reasoning to Crystallised Mastery (Gf → Gc)

 Learning any new strategy follows two phases: